conjuncts/conjuncts.github.io/src/content/blog/3-partial.md

 I've bashed the notation quite a lot, but perhaps undeservedly: the notation does makes sense once you get the hang of it.
 And the notation does genuinely work better when you have many dependent variables ([re: EpsilonDelta](https://www.youtube.com/watch?v=QFHSHhpbo00)), as is common in physics/thermodynamics.

-However, I do think the pedagogy could be improved tremendously.
+However, I do think the way it's taught could be improved tremendously.
 It's incredibly easy to skip and ignore the many assumptions and hoops you have to make to really understand these partial derivatives.
 It's also incredibly easy to ignore the connection to the partial derivative definition known to the rest of mathematics.
 I doubt that any introductory undergraduate textbook will decipher partial derivatives as thoroughly as outlined today, but I wish it weren't so!

 ## Additional gripes and future directions